 Skidmore encourages any student interested in applying for admission to do so regardless of his/her intention to seek financial aid.
 All candidates are evaluated on the strength of their academic and personal qualifications, without regard to their financial circumstances.
 The admissions committee makes every effort to meet the demonstrated need of as many admissible candidates as it can.
 Unfortunately, each year there are more qualified candidates in need of financial aid than the College's resources can support.
 When all institutional grant resources have been committed, the admissions committee will offer admission to some candidates but place them on a financial aid waiting list.
 In the final round of the selection process, the committee may also find it necessary to waitlist or deny a small number of candidates on the basis of unmet financial need.

-Does Skidmore College allow graduate students or parents to be counted as family members in college?
+Does Skidmore College allow graduate students or parents to be counted as family members

 No, parent contributions for graduate students and parent(s) in college are not considered.

 Is consumer debt considered part of the calculation in determining the family contribution?

 No, allowing for consumer debt would give families who owe money an unfair advantage over families who do not.